Singapore Fireworks Celebrations

 The Singapore Fireworks Celebrations was an annual event held in Singapore as part of its National Day celebrations.
 It featured several local and foreign teams which launched fireworks displays on different nights.

 History

-First held in 2004 at Marina Bay, the event was initially known as the Singapore Fireworks Festival and organised by Unusual Productions.
+First held in 2004 at Marina Bay, the event was initially known as the Singapore Fireworks Festival and was organised by Unusual Productions.

-In 2007, the festival was renamed to Singapore Fireworks Celebrations and had a new organiser Festival Square Circle.
+In 2007, the festival was renamed Singapore Fireworks Celebrations and had a new organiser Festival Square Circle.
 The event cost over S$1 million, and featured 130 varieties of fireworks over two days.
 The event was supported by the Singapore Tourism Board.

-The amount of fireworks used grew in magnitude from 4,000 rounds used in 2004 to over 9,000 in 2006.
+The amount of fireworks used grew in magnitude from 4,000 rounds in 2004 to over 9,000 in 2006.